citp/privacy-policy-historical/j/jw/jwa/jwatch.org.md

-> *The following text is extracted and transformed from the jwatch.org privacy policy that was archived on 2016-11-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161127004921id_/http%3A//www.nejmgroup.org/legal/privacy-policy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jwatch.org privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606101800id_/http%3A//www.nejmgroup.org/legal/privacy-policy.htm) for the most accurate reproduction.*

 # NEJM Group

-_Last updated: December 2015_
+_Last updated: May 2017_

 ### Governing Principles